Collective memory: Social representations of history

 Differences in collective memories between social groups, such as nations or states, have been attributed to collective narcissism and egocentric/ethnocentric bias.
 In one related study where participants from 35 countries were questioned about their country's contribution to world history and provided a percentage estimation from 0% to 100%, evidence for collective narcissism was found as many countries gave responses exaggerating their country's contribution.
-In another study where American's from the 50 states were asked similar questions regarding their state's contribution to the history of the United States, patterns of overestimation and collective narcissism were also found.
+In another study where Americans from 50 states were asked similar questions regarding their state's contribution to the history of the United States, patterns of overestimation and collective narcissism were also found.

 Cognitive mechanisms underlying collaborative recall

 Certain cognitive mechanisms involved during group recall and the interactions between these mechanisms have been suggested to contribute to the formation of collective memory.
 Below are some mechanisms involved during when groups of individuals recall collaboratively.

 Collaborative inhibition and retrieval disruption

 When groups collaborate to recall information, they experience collaborative inhibition, a decrease in performance compared to the pooled memory recall of an equal number of individuals.
 Weldon and Bellinger (1997) and Basden, Basden, Bryner, and Thomas (1997) provided evidence that retrieval interference underlies collaborative inhibition, as hearing other members' thoughts and discussion about the topic at hand interferes with one's own organization of thoughts and impairs memory.

 The main theoretical account for collaborative inhibition is retrieval disruption.
 During the encoding of information, individuals form their own idiosyncratic organization of the information.
 This organization is later used when trying to recall the information.
 In a group setting as members exchange information, the information recalled by group members disrupts the idiosyncratic organization one had developed.
 As each member's organization is disrupted, this results in the less information recalled by the group compared to the pooled recall of participants who had individually recalled (an equal number of participants as in the group).

 Despite the problem of collaborative inhibition, working in groups may benefit an individual's memory in the long run, as group discussion exposes one to many different ideas over time.
 Working alone initially prior to collaboration seems to be the optimal way to increase memory.

 Early speculations about collaborative inhibition have included explanations, such as diminished personal accountability, social loafing and the diffusion of responsibility, however retrieval disruption remains the leading explanation.
 Studies have found that collective inhibition to sources other than social loafing, as offering a monetary incentive have been evidenced to fail to produce an increase in memory for groups.
 Further evidence from this study suggest something other than social loafing is at work, as reducing evaluation apprehension – the focus on one's performance amongst other people – assisted in individuals' memories but did not produce a gain in memory for groups.
 Personal accountability – drawing attention to one's own performance and contribution in a group – also did not reduce collaborative inhibition.
 Therefore, group members' motivation to overcome the interference of group recall cannot be achieved by several motivational factors.